 Much of our data is gathered from public sources such as company reports, press releases, trade magazines, business news websites, company websites and social media.
 We focus on large companies and the key decision makers within those companies.

-If a person asks to be removed from our database, their name is immediately removed and systems are in place to ensure that their name is not added at a later date.
+If a person asks to be removed from our marketing database, their name is immediately removed and systems are in place to ensure that their name is not added at a later date.

-The Data Protection Act and its successor GDPR, exists to protect people from the unscrupulous companies who take no care over the compilation and updating of their data.
+GDPR exists to protect people from the unscrupulous companies who take no care over the compilation and updating of their data.
 Legitimate users of well researched and maintained lists have nothing to fear from this law.